Natural Baby Life logo (480 x 130)

 While bottles can be a convenient way for babies to eat, they can sometimes be too convenient.
 Babies can only swallow so much milk or formula at a time, and if the flow out of their bottle is too fast or strong, it can cause problems.

 Each bottle brand has a different speed of milk flow, which can make it tricky to tell exactly how much milk is entering your baby’s mouth per second.
-And each baby has a different limit for what constitutes a ‘comfortable’ speed.
+Additionally, each baby has a different limit for what constitutes a ‘comfortable’ speed.

 Nipple too big